Mom’s Famous Cheeseball Revisited, Now Made With Chobani Greek Yogurt

 When I originally shared my mom’s Family Favorite Cheeseball recipe a couple of years ago, I remember thinking that I was really bummed that I couldn’t figure out how to swap out the cream cheese for plain Greek Yogurt.
 I wanted the protein content to be really high and also for it to be lower fat, but I knew that the Greek Yogurt wouldn’t be the right consistency and that it wouldn’t really be a ball so much as it would be a soupy mess.

 Well, I finally figured out how to swap out the cream cheese for Greek Yogurt with just a couple of extra steps.
 Something that was a “duh” (slaps own forehead) moment…considering I’ve known how to make my own Cream Cheese and Sour Cream for a couple of years now.
 I must say that I liked the results even better than I thought I would.
-This version of the Cheeseball is even much tastier than when I’ve made it in the past with fat-free cream cheese.
+I was excited that this version of the Cheeseball is even much tastier than when I’ve made it in the past with fat-free cream cheese.
 On to the tastiness!
 Printable Version

 In a large bowl, add the following: 32 Oz Container of Chobani Plain Greek Yogurt, (That has been strained through cheesecloth over night in the refrigerator.
 See below for instructions w/photos.)
 1 & ½ Cups Cheddar Cheese, Grated (medium or mild) 1 Package of Ranch Dressing Mix (or 2 T My Ranch Mix) 1 Can Olives, Chopped 1 T Grated Garlic (½ T if you need to use powdered) ½ Medium Onion, Finely Chopped